-When synchronized to an external clock, the LTC7819 operates in pulse-skipping mode if it is selected by the MODE pin, or in forced continuous mode otherwise.
-The LTC7819 is guaranteed to synchronize to an external clock applied to the PLLIN/SPREAD pin that swings up to at least 2.2V and down to 0.5V or less.
-Note that the LTC7819 can only be synchronized to an external clock frequency within the range of 100kHz to 3MHz.
+When synchronized to an external clock, the LTC7817 operates in forced continuous mode.
+The LTC7817 is guaranteed to synchronize to an external clock applied to the PLLIN/MODE pin that swings up to at least 2.5V and down to 0.5V or less.
+Note that the LTC7817 can only be synchronized to an external clock frequency within the range of 100kHz to 3MHz.